kristiansyrjanen/billystat/README.md

 **How to use BillySTAT:**

-In folder billystat/kristian-kesken/gui/ run command
+In folder billystat/main run command:

 	python billystatApp.py